 The nurture assumption also defined the primary objectives for helping wounded people heal.
 The path to healing focused on rebuilding self-esteem through therapy.
 Over time therapeutic psychology highly influenced public education so that teachers had to add building self-esteem to their educational agenda.
 Early on in this narrative, the person who saw a psychiatrist bore a social stigma for needing a “shrink.”
 But it soon became fashionable to go to therapy to see your personal therapist/psychiatrist.
 In social and behavioral sciences, therapeutic psychology occupied the authoritative seat in helping people with life issues.
 But the recent emergence of biopsycholgy and pharmacotherapy dethroned therapeutic psychology.

 Advancements in science (particularly in genetics and neuroscience) gave way to new conclusions about human behavior.
 Scientific discoveries led researchers to conclude that our lives are largely shaped by genetic physical conditions and brain chemistry.
 This narrative is offered as the most objective explanation for emotions and behaviors and gave rise to the discipline of biopsychiatry.
 It also shifted the source for diagnosis and cure toward medical professionals.
+Many neuro-diseases can now be prevented by studying brain abnormalities and functions to detect probable genetic disorders.
+Doctors and neurologists (such as dr timothy steel) could find new developments in the field of neuroscience through researches.
 As progress was made in these fields a new leader took a seat at the table: pharmacotherapy.
 This led to a kind of wedding between big business pharmacology, the insurance industry, and biopsychology.

 Without denying the effects of social context, biopsychiatry appears to offer the hard scientific conclusions as a reigning narrative for the sources and cures to human behavior.
 And, since sources to behavior trace to your body and brain, medical prescriptions (it’s postulated) offer the most objective solutions.
 It’s now accepted dogma that neuro-chemical deficiencies explain a host of personal problems ranging from depression and anxiety to learning deficiencies.